 Ocean House is not close to the ocean or in a house of any kind.
 Situated across a highway in an upgraded shack the size of a large shipping container, it has nonetheless won awards for its top-notch cuisine.
-Innovative dishes like Seafood Rissoto and Sesame and Pepper Crusted Yellowfin Tuna, are artistically presented.
-The signature Banana Sushi comes with chopsticks and looks like the real deal.
+Innovative dishes like Seafood Risotto and Sesame and Pepper Crusted Yellowfin Tuna, are artistically presented.
+As an end to the meal, order the signature Banana Sushi.
+It comes with chopsticks and looks like the real deal.

 EAT: Locals Recommend

 The Blue Pig is an ice-cream shop, but it’s also considered one of the best places to eat (sweets, at least), and much beloved in COH.
 So, too, are The Tavern At Croton Landing, EATalia on the Hudson, and Fratelli’s Tratoria are also local faves.